Anyma-exe/fitts1954-reproduction/README.md

 Psychologist Paul Fitts made a bet : that human movement could be described mathematically.
 Not approximately, not qualitatively but **precisely**, using the same information theory Shannon had just applied to communication channels.

 He was right !
-His model — now called **Fitts' Law** — predicts how long it takes to move toward a target from just two measurements: distance and width.
+His model which is now called **Fitts' Law** predicts how long it takes to move toward a target from just two measurements: distance and width.
 It has since survived decades of replication across mice, touchscreens, robotic arms, eye trackers, and even brain-computer interfaces.

 This project picks up that 1954 paper, extracts its data, and **rebuilds the core figure from scratch** — regression line, throughput, the works.
 Not to prove Fitts right (he is), but to practice what good science actually looks like: transparent methods, honest comparison, and documented reasoning.